pozi/PoziDocs/pozi-connect/piqa.md

 ### How does Pozi Connect work?

 Pozi Connect extracts tables from your council’s property database and imports them into a temporary SQLite database file.
 It then performs a series of queries (customised for each council) on this file to generate PIQA-compliant CSV files that contain the council’s address and parcel information required for the PIQA audits.
-These two CSV files are automatically zipped up for you, ready for emailing to DEPI.
+These two CSV files are automatically zipped up for you, ready for emailing to DELWP.

 ### What else is Pozi Connect capable of?